 The initial appointment will be for a period of one to three years.
 Time commitment is between 10 to 20 days per year.
-The Board normally meets 4 times a year in London and the sub-committees also meet 4 times a year, usually in Darlington.
-However, at present all meetings are taking place virtually through Teams.
-Venues and meeting arrangements are currently subject to discussion as the Covid-19-related restrictions have eased.
+The Board normally meets 4 times a year and the sub-committees also meet 4 times a year.
+At present, roughly half of the meetings are held virtually on Teams with the remainder being held face to face in either in London (for Board meetings) or Darlington (for sub-committees)..